 Lake Wappapello offers great opportunities for all types of fishermen.
 With several creeks extending off of the main channel of the lake, there are plenty of fishing spots for all seasons for catching a variety of fish, including crappie, white bass, catfish, bluegill and black bass.

-Just south from Holliday Landing Resort & Marina on the lake is Davidson's Blue Spring, a huge underwater spring that reaches down at least 300 feet.
+Just south from Holiday Landing Campground on the lake is Davidson's Blue Spring, a huge underwater spring that reaches down at least 300 feet.
 The outflow of the spring creates one of the best winter fisheries in Missouri.

 Crappie and white bass dominate the early season as each new year gets going.
 Crappie congregate along the old river channel and are easier to catch then.
 White bass move up toward the river, gathering together in deep holes to fatten up before their spawning run in April.